mirkobrombin/foundation-lang/docs/bootstrap.md

 clock access, calendar conversion, byte-level String operations, and platform filesystem handles.
 `std.concurrent` supplies ref-counted cancellation sources and tokens.
 A token observes explicit source cancellation and structured task cancellation through one API.
+Task waits at standalone binding and void-statement positions lower to numbered C11 states.
+The runtime removes a waiting parent from the cooperative queue and wakes it when its owned child is ready; task locals remain in the generated frame across that suspension.

 Stage 0 bounds parser nesting and expression complexity before semantic analysis.
 It records at most 100 specific errors, followed by FDN0000 when more input errors are suppressed.
 These limits